Updated: Sep 17

 "If fire could be a spell that turned one thing into another so to could words."

 A series of relatable moments in this book/film for me.
 The opportunity to be an extra by chance, I had a ball playing a barista in scene of this touching Aussie drama.
+I star in Episode six where you can just pick the top of my head, the scene backgrounds blurred during the series.
+Great watch all the same, gripping story line - loved it!

 A seven-part series, a tale of female resilience, friendship, and the power to overcome tragedy, will be filmed locally, with Australian writer Sarah Lambert (Lamb of Gods) serving as the series showrunner, and Glendyn Ivin (The Cry) in the directing chair.